stefanprodan/podinfo/deploy/istio-v1alpha3/README.md

 If you notice that the Canary doesn't behave well under load you can revert the changes in Git and Weave Flux will undo the weight settings by applying the desired state from Git on the cluster.

+Keep iterating on the Canary code until the SLA is on a par with the GA release.